cellannotation/cas-tools/docs/cli.md

 **Command-line Arguments:**
 - `--anndata`        : Path to the input AnnData file that contains flattened data.
 - `--json`           : Optional path to the CAS JSON file.
-If not provided, the 'annotations' in `uns` will be used.
+If provided, the 'annotations' within the file will be updated.
+If not provided, a new CAS JSON file will be created.
 - `--output_anndata` : Optional output AnnData file name.
 If not provided, `unflattened.h5ad` will be used as the default name.
 - `--output_json`    : Optional output CAS JSON file name.
 If not provided, `cas.json` will be used as the default name.